Bringing More Trials to More People

 Who is eligible to participate in a clinical trial?

 The Cancer Center offers many trials – from brain, breast, colorectal, head and neck, kidney and lung, to melanoma, pancreas and prostate studies – to seek the safest and most effective treatments for each cancer type.
 Every patient at Mary Bird Perkins-Our Lady of the Lake Cancer Center is evaluated for participation in a clinical trial.
-Last year, 65 percent of the 3,500 patients we screened went on to enroll in a trial.
+Last year, 65 percent of eligible patients went on to enroll in a trial.

 Access to Clinical Trials